Be Certain Your Application Confirms You Are Eligible for New Jersey Medicaid Before You File

 Why Seek Legal Advice Before You File a Medicaid Application in New Jersey?

 As life expectancies and long-term care costs continue to rise, the challenge quickly becomes how to pay for these services.
-Many people cannot afford to pay $8,500 to $13,000 per month or more for the cost of a nursing home, assisted living or home-based care, and those who can pay for a while may find their life savings wiped out in a matter of months, rather than years.
+Many people cannot afford to pay $8,500 to $13,000 per month or more for the cost of a nursing home, assisted living or home-based care.
+Those who can pay for a while may find their life savings wiped out in a matter of months, rather than years.

 Fortunately, the NJ Medicaid Program can help.
-In fact, in our lifetime, Medicaid has become the long-term care insurance of the middle class.
+In fact, in our lifetime, Medicaid has become the long-term care insurance option for the middle class.
 But eligibility to receive Medicaid benefits requires that you pass certain eligibility tests involving your income and assets.

 Applying for Medicaid Eligibility For Long Term Care in NJ (Part I)